Fenykepy/phiroom/INSTALL.md

 ##### Make a build after any style changement #####

-After any style changement you need to make a new build an relauch node app:
+After any style changement you need to make a new build an relaunch node app:

         $ cd /var/www/phiroom_env/phiroom
         $ npm run build